test-kitchen/rfcs/rfcs/0001-decouple_chef_provisioner.md

 This RFC proposes removing the chef provisioner from the core test-kitchen gem and creating three separate plugin gems:

-- kitchen-chef: Official plugin maintained by Progress Chef.
+- kitchen-chef-enterprise: Official plugin maintained by Progress Chef.
-- kitchen-legacy-chef: Community-maintained plugin preserving current behavior with deprecation warnings.
+- kitchen-omnitruck-chef: Community-maintained plugin preserving current behavior with deprecation warnings.
 - kitchen-cinc: Community-maintained plugin for Cinc users.

 This change improves maintainability, clarifies ownership, and supports future evolution of both Progress Chef and community-driven workflows.